 On the other hand, if you are planning to build an off grid homestead in a remote area then you most likely will have no other option than to live off the grid.
-If this is the case you should have to be extra careful with the local laws, regulations, and building code.
+If this is the case you should have to be extra careful with the local laws, regulations, and building codes.
 If you want to take a look at one of the best states for off grid living then check out my recent article Off grid living in Texas ( The Lone Star State ).

 When most people imagine off grid living the first thing they think of are houses covered with solar panels.
-Generally speaking, most people who live completely off the grid tend to generate their own power and most of them are not connected to the local electric grid.
+Generally speaking, most people who live completely off the grid tend to generate their own power, and most of them are not connected to the local electric grid.
 Some people who live off the grid do not even bother generating their own power, either because in some areas generating their own power is fairly difficult or they simply do not need any electricity.

 People who live in remote areas do not need that much electricity, in most remote areas there is no cell phone reception, and no internet connection.
 If they generate their own power they tend to use it for lighting or other small comforts.
 If you would want to keep all your comforts like TV, radio, fridge, and internet then your best option will be to go semi off grid, generate some of your power but be connected to the grid.

-What most people fail to realize that generating power with solar panels is not meant to run all your household appliances, it will simply not able to do so.
+What most people fail to realize is that generating power with solar panels is not meant to run all your household appliances, it will simply not be able to do so.
 Some items like the fridge need a lot of watts to run, the average household uses around 901 kilowatt hours per month, which will simply be impossible to generate with solar panels.
 There are some high-end solar panels that can generate a lot of power, but these tend to be extremely expensive.
 If you want to take a look at one of the worst states for off grid living then check out my recent article Off grid living in Florida ( The Sunshine State ).

 Not all areas need gas, some places have already switched to electric heating, while others due to the mild climate do not need heating during the wintertime.
 If you want to live off the grid in an area where winters are harsh then you will have to think about how you will heat your home.
-In some areas most of the houses have chimneys, but most modern houses do not have chimneys which will not let you heat your home with a fireplace.
+In some areas most of the houses have chimneys, but most modern houses do not have chimneys that will not let you heat your home with a fireplace.